opena11y/ainspector-for-firefox/README.md

 The "ResultRuleInfo" is used to render the details/actions related to a rule result.
 It is used in the Rule Group and Rule Result views.

+#### `highlightSelect.js`

+The "HighlightSelect" custom web compnent is used to choose the element results highlighting option in the rule results view.

 #### `constants.js`

 Constants used for constucting the initial grid for the summary view and the views menu.